opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 option or "back-travel", then try to increase the `minSafeWaitTimeFactor`, `backTravelWaitTimeFactor` and/or `extraStopBoardAlightCostsFactor`.

-For details on the logic/design see [transferoptimization](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md) package documentation.
+For details on the logic/design see [transfer optimization](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md) package documentation.